Bar Graph display

 Click to add a new run of data.
 This is only active when the Y-axis is displaying user-entered data.

 Manual sampling is automatically selected when using a bar graph.
-After clicking Start Start, click the check Keep to record a measurement.
+After selecting Start to begin data collection, select Keep to record a measurement.

 Use the legend to identify, display, and select runs to analyze.
 Select the checkbox to show or hide runs.
 For analysis, the selected run is indicated by a red box.